James Carville: Early life and education

-Carville served a two-year enlistment in the United States Marine Corps, from 1966 to 1968, where he was stationed stateside, at Camp Pendleton in Oceanside, California.
-He attained the rank of corporal.

-Following his military enlistment, Carville finished his studies at LSU at night, where he earned his Bachelor of Science degree in general studies in 1970 and his Juris Doctor degree in 1973.
-Carville is a member of the Sigma Nu fraternity.
-He later worked as a junior high school science teacher.
-Before entering politics, Carville worked as an attorney at McKernnan, Beychok, Screen and Pierson, a Baton Rouge law firm, from 1973 to 1979.
+Carville enlisted in the United States Marine Corps in 1966 and was stationed at Camp Pendleton, California.
+He completed his service in 1968 with the rank of corporal.
+Carville resumed nighttime studies at Louisiana State University, where he earned a Bachelor of Science in general studies in 1970 and a Juris Doctor in 1973, and was a member of the Sigma Nu fraternity.
+From 1973 to 1979, he worked as an attorney at McKernnan, Beychok, Screen and Pierson, a Baton Rouge law firm.